-These days creatives aren’t relying on just one source of revenue, but utilizing multiple sources of income to sustain consistent income month over month.
-If you’re an artist or other creative professional who’s ever wondered, “How do I generate multiple streams of income?” read on—this guide is for you.
+These days creatives aren’t relying on just one source of revenue, but using multiple sources of revenue to sustain consistent income month over month.
+If you’re an artist or other creative professional who’s ever wondered how to generate multiple streams of income, this guide is for you.

 Why Diversifying Your Income Streams Is Smart